lamcongphu/ai-video-search/README.md

 This app utilizes the `transformers.js` library for running CLIP models directly in your browser.
 Utilizing the `Xenova/clip-vit-large-patch14-336` model, we can generate both visual and textual embeddings.
 We generate embeddings for each frame in the video as well as for the text query.
-After that we can simply compare the frame embeddings to the query embedding (cosineSimilarity).
+After that we can simply compare the frame embeddings to the query embedding (cosineSimilarity) and calculate a match score.

 # 📝License & Attribution
 - [Xenova/clip-vit-large-patch14-336](https://huggingface.co/Xenova/clip-vit-large-patch14-336) - by Xenova